IgorDeepakM/SpacePony/README.md

 SpacePony is an experimental fork of the [Pony programming language](https://github.com/ponylang/ponyc).
 The goal of the fork is to improve the FFI capabilities and add more systems programming language features.

+## Quick start

+SpacePony currently doesn't have any official binary releases, however it is easy to clone this repo and build the compiler.

+* First clone this repo in any subdirectory.

+### Linux/Macos

+By default SpacePony uses Clang as the compiler.
+Also Cmake and Python3 is needed.

+* In the base directory type:
+  * **make libs build_flags="-j6"** (this will build associated libraries such as LLVM, this will take a while.
+Adjust the -j6 option to the number of cores you want to use)
+  * **make configure**
+  * **make build**

+### Windows

+By default SpacePony uses the MSVC compiler.
+Also Cmake and Python3 is needed.
+Everything can be installed using MS Visual Studio.
+Open a Powershell terminal in order to run the make script, simplest is to open the "Developer PowerShell for VS 202x" where all the compiler stuff is added to the path.

+* In the base directory type:
+  * **.\make.ps1 libs** (this will build associated libraries such as LLVM, this will take a while)
+  * **.\make.ps1 configure**
+  * **.\make.ps1 build**

+The compiled output including the ponyc compiler is located in the build/release directory.

+Did I miss anything?
+This guide will tell you more [Building from source](BUILD.md)

 ## List of changes.

 ### Pointer